5 Great Harvest Books For Kids

 But here’s the thing: explaining that to a six-year-old can be… interesting.

-So, I’ve rounded up 5 beautifully written books that make it easy (and fun!) for kids to learn about harvest festivals and the idea of new beginnings.
+Let’s now look at the 5 beautifully written books that make it easy (and fun!) for kids to learn about harvest festivals and the idea of new beginnings.

 These are kid-approved and parent-recommended and make perfect bedtime or weekend reading.